-The structuring and transactional advice provided to REITs (real estateinvestment trusts) impacts on our real estate tables.
-For attorneys who practice exclusively in the field of REITs, please also considered the Chambers USA National REITs table or the Chambers Global `Global REITs` table.
+The structuring and transactional advice provided to REITs (real estate investment trusts) impacts on our real estate tables.
+For attorneys who practice exclusively in the field of REITs, please also consider the Chambers USA Nationwide REITs table.
 However, Chambers real estate chapters will always cover this part of the market.

 This section covers a broad range of registered funds, including mutual funds.
 It encompasses fund formation and transactional work, as well as regulatory compliance issues under the 1940 Act.
 Work for open and closed-ended and exchange traded funds (ETFs) is also covered.

 This chapter features structuring and transactional advice related to specialist real estate investment trusts.
-Includes: IPOs, going private transactions, joint ventures, M&As, REIT formation and investment work, restructurings, REIT tax issues, litigation, 144As that involve REITs, financings, Special Committee representations and UPREIT and DOWNREIT structure implementation.
+The work involved includes: IPOs, going private transactions, joint ventures, M&A, REIT formation and investment work, restructurings, REIT tax issues, litigation, 144As that involve REITs, financings, Special Committee representations and UPREIT and DOWNREIT structure implementation.

 Retail is an industry table covering law firms which have developed a track record in serving the needs of large national retailers.
 Naturally, real estate, planning and land use matters will feature prominently, but the firm must also advise on franchise, IP, trademark and e-commerce matters.

-Securities Litigation includes: insider trading; shareholder disputes; contested merger and acquisition bids; reorganisations and restructurings; corporate governance disputes; director, officer, issuer and investment dealer disclosure and; liability matters and other non-compliance matters.
+Securities Litigation includes: insider trading; shareholder disputes; contested M&A bids; reorganisations and restructurings; corporate governance disputes; director, officer, issuer and investment dealer disclosure and; liability matters and other non-compliance matters.